abhaysinghrathore-dev/Foodie-Website/README.md

 > 🎥 **Video Demonstration**
 > [Click here to watch the full project walkthrough](https://drive.google.com/file/d/12FY3YIHaAQ6KReLDRQaF0ildY79naFXG/view?usp=sharing)

+---

+## 🛡️ Privacy & Performance Disclosure
+> As a client-first application, Foodie is built with a strong emphasis on performance and user privacy.
+>
+> * **Zero Back-End Tracking**: All interactions, including shopping cart state and preferences, are managed client-side.
+No user data is collected or sent to external servers.
+> * **Lightning Fast Delivery**: Foodie eliminates heavy frameworks, relying on vanilla ES6 JavaScript to ensure sub-second Time to Interactive (TTI).
+> * **Decoupled Architecture**: Designed with a pure JSON data contract (`products.json`), making it instantly ready to integrate with any headless CMS or API backend in the future.

+---

 ## 🗺️ 1.
 High-Level Overview (The "50,000-Foot" View)